topEngineerRay/data-migration-service/readMe.md

 ### Prerequisites

-Make sure the following dependencies of the service (e.g. business-partner) your want to do data migration available:
+Make sure the following dependencies of the service (e.g. business-partner) your want to do data migration are ready:
 * postgresql db installed on local host
 * hdi-deployer app is deployed on SCP
 * managed-hana backing service is created on SCP